 The result of all that planning was a system that meets Tennant’s current requirements and also allows for future growth.
 “Management asked us to build in capacity to handle 6% growth for the next five years,” Reznicek says.
 “So, as our company grows, we already have capacity to handle it.”

 Tennant’s process begins with an eight-stage pretreatment line.
 After an alkaline wash and rinse, an acid descaling process further cleans parts and readies them for subsequent processing.
 “The acid descaling is a spray process that removes oxides left on parts from laser cutting process,” Reznicek explains.
 “No coating will stick to that oxide, so we use the acid to actually remove enough of the oxide to allow powder adhesion to the laser-cut edges.

 Pretreated parts go onto a four-inch overhead monorail conveyor that runs at speed of 3–12 fps for a trip to one of two powder booths: a recycling booth with a cyclone reclaim unit and a spray-to-waste booth for fast turnarounds on short part runs.
-The variable-speed conveyor and dual-booth system supplied by Nordson Corp.
-(Amherst, OH) maximizes flexibility ands supports Tennant’s lean manufacturing philosophy, according to Reznicek.
+The variable-speed conveyor and dual-booth system supplied by Nordson Corporation, Industrial Coating Systems (Amherst, OH) maximizes flexibility ands supports Tennant’s lean manufacturing philosophy, according to Reznicek.

 “We spray four primary colors: black, white, blue-green and gray,” he explains.
 “We change colors on the line about three to five times a shift.
 In the primary recycling booth, which has a cyclone reclaim unit, we can change colors in about 20 minutes, and we do that about twice a day.”
 TGIC polyester powder materials are supplied by Diamond Vogel Paints (Orange City, IA).